hyperledger/toc/project-reports/2024/2024-Q3-Hyperledger-AnonCreds.md

 v2.
 Some well-known cryptographers have [weighed in on that approach] and [presented a paper] arguing that the "batch issue" approach is ineffective.
-As well, they have proposed new scheme is being proposed that implements ZKPs using EDDSA hardware-based keys.
+As well, they have proposed new scheme is being proposed that implements ZKPs using ECDSA hardware-based keys.
 The folks involved in AnonCreds are part of that discussion, and will see how that might impact the direction of the AnonCreds project.